 I have brown or unhealthy sections of my java moss.

-If the plant is thick, ensure that it’s not blocking light, or cutting off water flow to those areas of the plant.
-Water flow in the interior areas is critical to ensuring the plant stays attached and healthy.
+If the plant is thick, ensure that the thick outer portions aren’t blocking light or cutting off water flow to interior areas of the plant.
+Water flow through the entire plant mass is critical to ensuring the plant stays attached and healthy.

 My Java Moss is thin, or not getting thicker.